Polymarket CEO Shayne Coplan’s Home Raided by FBI

 ‘Political Retribution’ Claim

 The Polymarket spokesperson claimed the incident was an act of “political retribution” for predicting the election results.
-However, it’s more likely that the FBI are looking into the extent to which US citizens were permitted to speculate on the election via the platform.
+However, it’s more likely that the FBI is looking into the extent to which US citizens were permitted to speculate on the election via the platform.

 Polymarket is a decentralized and unregulated financial exchange and prediction platform that claims to block US citizens.
-However, it may be possible for US users to find a workaround by using a VPN, which can disguise an internet users’ location.
+However, it may be possible for US users to find a workaround by using a VPN, which can disguise an internet user’s location.

 The platform is believed to have handled around $3.2 billion in crypto globally from speculation on the election result.